robertthiesmeier/cross_site_imputation/README.md

 </details>

 ## Step-by-step tutorial
+### Full data analysis

-### Control approach: Federated analysis without missing data :passport_control:
+❗ The control approach :passport_control: Federated analysis without missing data

 This analysis serves as a control approach to evaluate the performance of the imputation approach.
 Can we successfully recover (i.e., impute) missing covariates in a single example?
 In the following examples, we work with `frames` in Stata.
 Even though we generate all data ourselves, we cannot pool the individual data to make the example as realistic as possible.